liuandrew/training-rl-algo/README.md

 In the write_and_test folder, I am working on code to either set up experiments, make plots, or test code.
 These are mostly handled in Jupyter notebooks

+## Code Flow Notes

+To generate a model, main.py creates a

+Policy (model.py)
+* Uses MLPBase if observation is 1-dim, CNNBase if 3-dim MLPBase
+* Two separate

 ## Update (April 12th, 2021)